NotEvanH/NotEvanH/README.md

 # Hi there 👋
-## Contrary to what my GitHub username claims, my name is actually Evan H. When it comes to what I am good, I don't know what to write but I am certainly interested in Web Development.
+## Contrary to what my GitHub username claims, my name is actually Evan H. I am an ethernet enthusiast, however my computer is current connected via WiFi.
+I also enjoy web development.

 # About Me:
 🔭 I am currently working on: